St Just-in-Roseland to Messack Point circular walk

 The settlement of Messack was first recorded in the early 13th Century as Maisoch.
 The name is based on the Cornish word for "open fields".
 The farm has the remains of a mediaeval field system which would have originally been long, narrow strip fields.
 The edges between many of the strips have been removed to create larger fields.

-19. Go through the gate and turn right to cross the lane to a waymarked gate on the opposite side of the lane.
-Go through the gate into the field and follow the left hedge to the second of two waymarks beside the bushes.
+19. Go through the gate and immediately turn right to walk on the longer path through the vegetation and cross the private driveway to a waymarked gate on the opposite side.
+Go through the gate into the field and follow the left hedge to the second of two waymarks beside the bushes (may be obscured by the gorse if it hasn't been cut back).

 In mediaeval times, the Anglo-Saxon "stitch meal" technique was adopted in some parts of Cornwall.
 This involved dividing arable and meadow land into long strips called "stitches".
 Villagers would be allocated a (usually disconnected) set of strips so that the "best" fields were shared around as evenly as possible.
 The long, thin shape was ideal for ploughing with oxen.
 A typical stitch was one furlong in length and one acre in area, which could be ploughed by a team of oxen in a day.